 Between value for money & development impact: Some reflections for the Global Challenges Research Fund

-The Global Challenges Research Fund has engaged many researches with Overseas Development Aid and the auditing and assessment infrastructures associated with it.
+The Global Challenges Research Fund has engaged many researches with Official Development Assistance and the auditing and assessment infrastructures associated with it.
 In this post Valeria Izzi and Becky Murray outline how researchers can adopt a value for money (VfM) approach that can justify North/South research projects in a way that accounts for economy, efficiency, effectiveness, as well as […]

 A vital part of any research assessment program is the ability to clearly demonstrate the impacts, whatever they may, of the research undertaken.
 In this post, Katy McEwan presents the impact chain approach for writing impact case studies.
 A method, which provides a framework for producing impact narratives and helps authors clearly describe and spotlight the consequences, intended and […]